EdoardoTosin/Zoom-Web-Client-Redirector/README.md

 See the [releases pages](https://github.com/EdoardoTosin/Zoom-Web-Client-Redirector/releases) for a history of releases and highlights for each release.

+## Changelog

+For more detail of extension releases see the [Changelog](/CHANGELOG.md)

 ## License

 Copyright (c) 2021 Edoardo Tosin

 This software is released under the terms of the GNU General Public License v3.0.
-See the [LICENSE](https://raw.githubusercontent.com/EdoardoTosin/Zoom-Web-Client-Redirector/main/LICENSE) file for further information.
+See the [LICENSE](/LICENSE) file for further information.